 Continuing the series of regular reports documenting the production process of the first and second issues of my artist book/comic Blotting Paper: The Recollected Graphical Impressions Of Doctor Comics, Chapter 1: The Ingurgitator and Chapter 2: A Blot On His Escutcheon, this post describes more aspects of the use of printmaking in the image-making process, this time in the creation of landscapes of subconscious terrain.

 As documented in an earlier production report Doctor Comics finds himself in a heavenly yet shadowy and vaporous landscape as a result of an intense dream experience.
-In an attempt to express the airy, floaty and papery feel of this etheric landscape that he must traverse in search of an exit a series of monochromatic monoprints has been utilised.
+In an attempt to express the inky, murky and stickyy feel of this etheric landscape he must traverse in search of an exit a series of monochromatic monoprints has been utilised.

 This landscape can be seen more clearly, sequentially, as more light is added by means of a longer exposure to each successive image.
 Despite the extra light he still finds it hard to trace his way through.